arez/arez/docs/_docs/faq.md

 associated with the component.
 A previous iteration of the framework made it optional for components to support `Disposable` but this just lead to resource leaks.

+It should also be noted that all resources within a component are disposed within the scope of a single transaction, to avoid scenario where a partially disposed component reacts to changes occuring during dispose.

 #### Why does the annotation processor override equals() and hashCode() methods for non-singletons?

 The annotation processor overrides the `equals()` and `hashCode()` methods as these methods